-On October 26, 2017, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations.
-The DOD CAF acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines implemented by the DOD on June 8, 2017 (AG).
+On December 18, 2017, the Department of Defense Consolidated Adjudications Facility (DOD CAF) issued Applicant a Statement of Reasons (SOR) detailing security concerns under Guideline F, financial considerations and Guideline E, personal conduct.
+The DOD CAF acted under Executive Order (EO) 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DOD 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the adjudicative guidelines effective June 8, 2017 (AG).

-Applicant answered the SOR on November 20, 2017, and elected to have her case decided on the written record in lieu of a hearing.
-Department Counsel submitted the Government's File of Relevant Material (FORM) on January 17, 2018.
-The evidence included in the FORM is identified as Items 3-6 (Items 1 and 2 include pleadings and transmittal information).
-The FORM was mailed to Applicant, who received it on February 4, 2018.
+Applicant answered the SOR on February 13, 2018, and elected to have her case decided on the written record in lieu of a hearing.
+Department Counsel submitted the Government's File of Relevant Material (FORM) on March 30, 2018.
+The evidence included in the FORM is identified as Items 4-8 (Items 1-3 include pleadings and transmittal information).
+The FORM was mailed to Applicant, who received it on April 12, 2016.
 Applicant was given an opportunity to file objections and submit material in refutation, extenuation, or mitigation.
-Applicant did not object to any of the Government's evidence, nor did she submit any evidence on her behalf.
-Items 3-6 are admitted.
-The case was assigned to me on June 6, 2018.
+Applicant did not file objections or submit any documentary evidence.
+Items 4-8 are admitted into evidence without objection.
+The case was assigned to me on July 25, 2018.